aminbiography/amin-biography/README.md

 - **Computational Complexity Theory**
   The study of the computational cost (time and space) of solving problems and the classification of problems based on their difficulty.

-- **Synthetic Intelligence and AI Alignment**
+- **Advanced Data Engineering**
-  Research in creating more general and adaptable AI, ensuring alignment with human values and avoiding harmful unintended consequences.
+  Techniques for building scalable, efficient pipelines that process and transform large amounts of data for analytics and machine learning.

 - **Satellites:**
   Space-based platforms used to collect data for a wide range of applications, including observing celestial bodies, monitoring Earth's environment, and supporting communications and navigation systems.

 - **Satellite Computing**
-  Satellite Computing refers to the use of low-energy, efficient computing systems that process satellite data securely and effectively, often in real-time, while minimizing environmental impact.
+  Leverages satellite networks for secure, global data transmission and processing, ensuring enhanced encryption and protection for sensitive information.

 - **Astronomical Data Analysis**
   The study and processing of data collected from telescopes, satellites, and space probes to understand celestial objects and phenomena.